k2workflow/K2-G-Suite-Add-on/docs/K2 G Suite Add-on - Development and Installation.md

 12. Go to Certificates & Secrets
 13. Click New Client Secret
     a.
 Enter a name, select the Expiration (for dev purposes, select Never)
     b.
-COPY THE VALUE (you can only do this once!) -- this is the ClientSecret.
+COPY THE VALUE (you can only do this once!) -- this is the `ClientSecret`.
-13. In the code, update the ClientID and ClientSecret in the globalVariables.js file.
-The ClientID can be seen in the Overview of the app.
+13. In the code, update the `ClientID` and `ClientSecret` in the `globalVariables.js` file.
+The `ClientID` can be seen in the Overview of the app.

 #### Push the app to Google